CodingIsaac/cybersecurity_fundamentals/cyberKillChainSteps.md

 - Periodically scanning systems for known vulnerabilities to address weak points promptly.
 - Ensuring systems are updated with the latest security patches to close exploitable gaps.
 - Studying the behavior of newly developed or identified attack tools to prepare defenses and quickly detect their use.</p>

+<h2> Step 3:Delivery </h2>
+<p>The Delivery phase is the third step in the Cyber Kill Chain.
+At this stage, the attacker initiates the cyber attack, executing the plans laid out in the preceding phases.
+This step involves the first direct interaction with the victim systems, as malicious content or tools are delivered to the target environment.
+For example, malware might be hosted on a server, and the victim unknowingly downloads it onto their system.
+The delivery methods can vary widely based on the nature of the attack, ranging from email-based phishing to more sophisticated tactics like direct server uploads.
+Or even a system hyjacking like the Bangladesh heist.</p>

+<h3><b>Activities of the Adversary:</b></h3>
+<p> In this stage, attackers employ diverse strategies to deliver their payload to the victim.
+Common tactics include:

+- Embedding a malicious URL in an email and enticing the victim to click it.
+- Sending malware as a file attachment in an email.
+- Hosting malware on a website and tricking the victim into downloading it.
+- Distributing malicious links or files through social media platforms.
+- Directly uploading malware to a target server, if the server is accessible.
+- Physically planting malware using a USB device or similar tools at the work premises using trailing or other techniques.

+The choice of delivery method often hinges on the attack’s complexity, the level of access already achieved, and the attacker’s understanding of the victim’s behavior and systems.</p>

+<h3><b>Defensive Measures:</b></h3>
+<p>Organizations and individuals can adopt these strategies:

+- Encourage users to critically evaluate URLs in emails and test them in sandbox environments before clicking.
+- Utilize robust antivirus tools to scan email attachments for malicious content.
+- Implement advanced email security systems to filter potential threats.
+- Provide regular information security training to employees to raise awareness of common delivery tactics like phishing.
+- Continuously monitor server access logs for unusual activity.
+- Ensure firewalls are effectively configured and actively managed.
+- Conduct detailed analyses of suspicious activities and trace the root causes.
+- Maintain a clear protocol for handling detected threats to minimize potential damage.</p>